swagger-api/swagger.io-docs/integrations/open-source.md

 Name | Description
 ---|---
 [SwagDoc](https://github.com/marcelojaloto/SwagDoc) | SwagDoc is a Delphi library to generate swagger.json file for Swagger Spec version 2.0.
-Create the public documentation REST API using Swagger 2.0 for Delphi Language.
+Create a public documentation REST API using Swagger 2.0 for Delphi Language.

 #### Erlang